 In an emergency or extended disruption of normal facility operations, the Captain may suspend any religious accommodation.
-The Captain may also revoke or modify an approved religious accommodation if the accommodated inmate violates the terms or conditions under which the accommodation was granted.
+The Captain may also revoke or modify an approved religious accommodation if the accommodated incarcerated person violates the terms or conditions under which the accommodation was granted.

-1012.5.2 APPEALS OF SUSPENSION OR REVOCATION OF ACCOMMODATIONS Inmates may appeal the Captain's denial, suspension or revocation of an accommodation through the inmate appeal process.
+1012.5.2 APPEALS OF SUSPENSION OR REVOCATION OF ACCOMMODATIONS Incarcerated persons may appeal the Captain's denial, suspension, or revocation of an accommodation through the appeal process.